Grois333/100-days-of-code/log.md

 Completed 17 FreeCodeCamp exercises of JavaScript.
 Boolean values, if, else, else if, ==, !=, >, <=, statements, Logical Order and made the Golf Code function with Else if statements and comparing operaters with the par and stroke golf concept.

 **Thoughts:**
-I got confused in the Stand in Line Function, but finally understood what to do and figured it out.

 **Link(s) to work:**
 https://www.freecodecamp.com/grois333